scipy-conference/scipy_proceedings/papers/funix/main.md

 ## Future work

 ## Acknowledgments
-Funix is not the first to make use of variable types to automatically generate UIs.
+Funix is not the first to exploit variable types for automatical UI generation.
 [Python Fire by Google](https://github.com/google/python-fire) is a Python library that automatically generates command line interfaces (CLIs) from Python functions.
-However, it is limited to CLIs and does not support GUIs. ipywidgets also has limited support to certain types.
-Funix supports way more types than ipywidgets does by introducing the concept of themes which allows users to further expand  the type support.
+However, it is limited to CLIs and does not support GUIs. `interact` in [ipywidgets](https://ipywidgets.readthedocs.io/en/latest/examples/Using%20Interact.html) infers types from default values of keyword arguments and picks widgets accordingly.
+But it only supports five types/widgets (`bool`, `str`, `int`, `float`, and Dropdown menus).
+Funix gives users much more freedom in that it supports a lot more types out of the box, requires no modification to the code (vs. calling `ipywidgets.interact`), and supports binding any type to any widget in an existing frontend library.